Leading effective field theory corrections to the Kerr metric at all spins

 and where we defined the trace-reversed metric correction

 The Einstein field equations determining leading-order corrections to the Kerr metric become

-where the stress-energy tensors associated with the parity-even and parity-odd operators, whose expressions are given in Ref.~\cite{Cano:2019ore}, are evaluated using the background metric.
+where the stress-energy tensors associated with the parity-even and parity-odd operators, whose expressions are given in Ref.~\cite{Cano:2019ore} and in the Supplemental Material, are evaluated using the Kerr metric.
 They are the source for the metric corrections.
-Since the field equations are linear in the corrections $g_{\mu \nu}^{(4)}$, the system can be solved independently for the parity-even and parity-odd sectors by decomposing the metric
+Since the field equations are linear in the corrections $g_{\mu \nu}^{(1)}$, the system can be solved independently for the parity-even and parity-odd sectors by decomposing the metric

 Following Ref.~\cite{Cano:2019ore}, we parametrize corrections to the Kerr metric in terms of four functions, $H_i (r,\theta)$ where $i \in \{1,2,3,4\}$, as

 This is the most general parametrization (up to diffeomorphisms and redefinitions), since our framework falls under the assumptions of the theorem presented in Ref.~\cite{Xie:2021bur}.
 These functions are split into parity-even and parity-odd sectors as in Eq. \eqref{eq:even_odd_split}, $H_i = \lambda H_i^{\rm (ev)} + \tilde{\lambda} H_i^{\rm (odd)}$.
 This parametrization has the advantage that the coordinate location of the event horizon is always the same as for the Kerr metric, $r_h = M+\sqrt{M^2-a^2}$.